How to see the forest despite the trees: Orienting graphs and hypergraphs

-\eq \sum _{Z\in {\cal E}} [ d_{\cal P}(Z) -1 ] \geq l \cdot (\vert {\cal P}\vert - 1) + k \eeq
+\eq \sum _{Z\in {\cal E}} [ d_{\cal P}(Z) -1 ] \geq l \cdot (\vert {\cal P}\vert - 1) + k, \eeq

-holds for every partition $\cal P$ of $V$, where $d_{\cal P}(Z)$ denotes the number of members of $\cal P$ intersecting $Z$.
-In the special case when $k=0$, we obtain that $H$ has an orientation in which the out-degree of every non-empty subset of $V - r_0$ is at least $l$ if and only if $H$ is $l$-weakly-partition-connected. \eT
+where $d_{\cal P}(Z)$ denotes the number of members of $\cal P$ intersecting $Z$.
+In the special case in which $k=0$, we obtain that $H$ has an orientation in which the out-degree of every non-empty subset of $V - r_0$ is at least $l$ if and only if $H$ is $l$-weakly-partition-connected. \eT

-We remark that the special case $k=0$ of Part (B) (for characterizing $l$-weakly-partition-connected hypergraphs) was applied in a recent paper of Alrabiah et al. \cite{AGGLZ2025} in the theory of Reed-Solomon codes.
+We remark that the special case $k=0$ of Part (B) (for characterizing $l$-weakly-partition-connected hypergraphs) was applied in a recent paper of Alrabiah, Guo, Guruswami, Li, and Zhang~\cite{AGGLZ2025} in the theory of Reed-Solomon codes, where the in-degrees of such orientations were used to create generic zero patterns.

 The proof of Theorem \ref{hyper-ori} gives rise to a polynomial algorithm that finds either a $(k,l)$-arc-connected orientation or a partition $\cal P$ violating the conditions.